-The strange design of the tower was never popular and the total price tag was $5.5 million AUD, a staggering amount of money at the time, which many thought could be better spent elsewhere.
+The strange design of the tower was never popular.
+Plus, the total price tag was $5.5 million AUD, a staggering amount of money at the time, which many thought could be better spent elsewhere.

 Perth was home to the last Blockbuster Video in Australia and second last in the world

-Here’s one of the most fun facts about Perth – did you know that the last Blockbuster in Australia (and second-last in the world!) was in the city?
+Here’s one of the most fun facts about Perth.
+Did you know that the last Blockbuster in Australia (and second-last in the world!) could be found in the city?

 Located in the suburb of Morley, it closed its doors forever in late March, 2019.